jonleverrier/yam-server-configurator/README.md

 # yam-server-configurator
 Work in progress; setup and manage a VPS to host multiple MODX websites running off a LEMP stack on Ubutnu 16.04.4 x64 from Digital Ocean.

+Designed to be setup and run with a fresh server running Ubutnu only.

 ## yam_setup.sh

 To run the setup script, you will need to login to your server as the root user via SSH.
 Once you're logged in, type the following into the command line: